 Yuri Abdokov (born 1967) was a student of Nikolai Peyko and Boris Tchaikovsky.
 On their initiative, in 1996 he was invited to teach at the Department of Composition of the Moscow Conservatoire, where he is currently a professor.
 As well as teaching an individual composing class, he is the head of the course in History of Orchestral Styles for composers and operatic and symphonic conductors and the orchestration class.
 He is the chairman of the commission for the creative and literary heritage of Nikolai Peyko and the keeper of his archive.
-Parallel to his activity in the Conservatoire, he was from 2000 to 2007 chair of composition in the Academy of Choral Art and, since 2001, has been Professor of the Moscow Academy of Choreography.
+Parallel to his activity in the Conservatoire, he was from 2000 to 2007 the chair of composition in the Academy of Choral Art and, since 2001, has been Professor of the Moscow Academy of Choreography.
 He is the Director of the international creative workshop 'Terra musica' (which takes place in Russia, Italy and Germany) and the author of over one hundred scientific papers on the theory, history and practice of orchestral writing and orchestral styles.

-7 From his childhood, Peyko had still another non-musical gift.
-He was an excellent and enthusiastic sportsman.
-He played lawn tennis until the age of 70.
-Unlike Shostakovich, who tried to excite his younger friend and colleague with his rapturous enthusiasm for football, Peyko preferred sports (such as tennis and volleyball) where, as he said, contestants do not come into direct and 'rough' contact with one another.
+More NIKOLAI PEYKO on Toccata Classics visit www.toccataclassics.com tennis until the age of 70.
+Unlike Shostakovich, who tried to excite his younger friend and colleague with his rapturous enthusiasm for football, Peyko preferred sports (such tennis and volleyball) where, as he said, contestants do not come into direct and 'rough' contact with one another.
 Of contact sports, his preference was for fencing: as a young man he took professional fencing lessons with a master who had instructed young officers in pre-Revolutionary days and barely escaped the purges of the 1930s.